 Jelly Sex Bracelets and Their Color Meanings…

-What Do The Jelly Sex Bracelet Colors Mean?(aMyth) Many people have inquired about the fad supposedly going on in in colleges, high schools, even middle schools!
+What Do The Jelly Sex Bracelet Colors Mean?(aMyth) Many people have inquired about the fad=, also known as shag bands, supposedly going on in colleges, high schools, even middle schools!

 Jelly Bracelets!
-Those gel ‘sex bracelets’ (also know as Shag Bands or Goomies) from the 1980’s are still being used today, but they have a completely different purpose than when Cyndi Lauper and Madonna wore them.
+Those gel ‘sex bracelets’ (also known as Shag Bands or Goomies) from the 1980s are still being used today, but they have a completely different purpose than when Cyndi Lauper and Madonna wore them.

 The story popped up in the British media in 2009, in which the bracelets were allegedly nicknamed shag bands.
 And similar stories circulated in Brazil during the 2009–2010 summer, where the bracelets were referred to as pulseiras do sexo.

 This social phenomenon involves “snapping” the bracelet off the wearer, the game is called ‘SNAP!” of course – enabling the snapper to earn a sexual favor from the snappee based on the color of the snapped off bracelet.
 It seems to be an off-shoot of a phenomenon from the 70s and 80s when a guy (or girl) could get a sexual prize for successfully peeling off a beer label, without tearing it.